Interpreting Skills

 -

-Areas of Strength: Connection with the student (for the purposes of the test, the camera) was reasonably consistent.
-Use of eye gaze, indexing, naming, and gender identification, although inconsistent, added to the overall message when used.
-Finally, a sense of the whole message was developed when the message was less complex and many key concepts were integrated into the interpretation.
+Areas of Strength: Connection with the student (represented by the camera) was reasonably consistent.
+Use of eye gaze, indexing, naming, and gender identification, though inconsistent, contributed positively when employed.
+A sense of the overall message was apparent when the discourse was less complex.

 -